top of page

 Q1: What is Categorical AI and what are its characteristics?

 A1: Categorical AI is an advanced artificial intelligence technology owned by New York General Group (NYGG).
 This AI system surpasses conventional AI in many metrics, particularly excelling in technological innovation and research and development.
-A notable characteristic is its ability to generate over 100 intellectual properties annually, with their total value estimated to exceed $500 billion.
+A notable characteristic is its ability to generate large number intellectual properties annually, with their total value estimated to exceed $500 billion.

 Q2: What is the evaluation process for intellectual property generated by Categorical AI?